NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 ### Quick Runs
 #### Interactive: Single Node
-See [run_pile_singlenode.sh](https://github.com/google/paxml/blob/main/paxml/contrib/gpu/scripts_gpu/run_pile_singlenode.sh) for an example of training a 126m model on a single node with 8 GPUs using The Pile.
+See [run_pile_singlenode.sh](https://github.com/google/paxml/blob/main/paxml/contrib/gpu/scripts_gpu/run_pile_singlenode.sh) for an example of training a 126m model on a single node GPUs using The Pile.
 Once inside of your container, this script can be run interactively using the following command:
 ```
 bash paxml/contrib/gpu/scripts_gpu/run_pile_singlenode.sh <TFDS_DATA_DIR> <VOCAB_PATH> <PRECISION> <NUM_GPUS> <PERCORE_BATCH_SIZE> <LOGDIR>
 ```